Palente/LuckyBlock/README.md

 # LuckyBlock
 ## Description
-It allows to define a block that will have various actions when broken as: custom drop (compatible with the enchantment of [PiggyCustomEnchants](https://poggit.pmmp.io/p/PiggyCustomEnchants)), given money (depends on [EconomyAPI](https://poggit.pmmp.io/p/EconomyAPI)), command execution from the player or server, replaced the broken block by another block.
+It allows to define a block that will have various actions when broken as: custom drop (compatible with the enchantment of [PiggyCustomEnchants](https://poggit.pmmp.io/p/PiggyCustomEnchants)), given money (depends on [EconomyAPI](https://poggit.pmmp.io/p/EconomyAPI) or [BedrockEconomy](https://poggit.pmmp.io/p/BedrockEconomy)), command execution from the player or server, replaced the broken block by another block.

 ## Installation
 You can download the latest version of the plugin in the [releases](https://github.com/Palente/LuckyBlock/releases) tab of this repository, or via the [Poggit](https://poggit.pmmp.io/p/LuckyBlock) website.